 Some people without health insurance may look for out of pocket options, where they pay for the entire cost of their therapy sessions

-Out of pocket therapy is very cost-prohibitive as many therapists charge upward of 200$ per session.
+Out-of-pocket therapy is very cost-prohibitive as many therapists charge upward of 300$ per session.
 This can add up quickly for someone who is not covered by health insurance.
 Seeing a therapist over the long term, which is typically advised, can lead to a heavy financial burden for someone who doesn’t have health insurance coverage.
 Accruing debt may not be beneficial for a person’s mental or financial health.

 Affordable Therapy in Manhattan

-Manhattan Mental Health Counseling (MMHC) offers a great alternative to sliding scale therapy by offering clients some of the lowest rates in Manhattan.
-At $120 per session, our rates are very affordable and enable clients to get the mental health treatment and therapy they need.
+Manhattan Mental Health Counseling offers a great alternative to sliding scale therapy by offering clients some of the most affordable rates in Manhattan.
+At $175 per session after the first intake session, our rates are very affordable and enable clients to get the mental health treatment and therapy they need.